 Medical Aid in Dying

-This practice, currently authorized in nine jurisdictions, allows terminally ill adults to receive a prescription for medication that will bring about a peaceful death.
+This practice, currently authorized in ten jurisdictions, allows terminally ill adults to receive a prescription for medication that will bring about a peaceful death.

 This is an option involving being medicated to reduce consciousness for relief of extreme pain and suffering.